 Pitt Meadows is a dog-friendly city, but in order to keep the community safe and enjoyable for everyone, we enforce a Dog Control Bylaw.

-The City of Pitt Meadows requires dogs over six months old to be licensed on an annual basis.
+The City of Pitt Meadows requires dogs over six months old to be licenced on an annual basis.
 The City also responds to noise complaints about barking dogs, and will investigate and attend to complaints from the public regarding animal control.
 For concerns about dogs in Pitt Meadows, contact our Bylaws department at 604.465.2428.

 For more information, please visit the Dog Control Bylaw No. 2735 for definitions.

 Below is the current fee schedule:

 - There is no licence fee in respect of a certified guide dog or certified assistance dog